BootstrapCMS/CMS/README.md

 ## Looking For Version 0.8?

-Version 0.8 is currently more stable than this version, and is available on the [0.8 branch](https://github.com/GrahamCampbell/Bootstrap-CMS/tree/0.8).
+Version 0.8 is currently more stable than this version (0.9), and is available on the [0.8 branch](https://github.com/GrahamCampbell/Bootstrap-CMS/tree/0.8).
 It uses Laravel 4.2 for example, while this version is built on Laravel 5.

 ## Installation